 The NCGE decided that it was high time that the government countered the widespread gender stereotypes and discriminatory attitudes head-on by launching a national campaign.
 EMPR as the communications consultancy team, teamed up with several NGOs to execute the six-month campaign at local and national levels.

-Part of the challenge was to assert that gender equality was part of male interests, and so through intensified releases of contents highlighting gender-disaggregated statistics, mind-bending facts, and human rights centric viewpoints, we were able to draw increased awareness to the harmful consequences of gender stereotypes and inequality for both men and women.
+Part of the challenge was to assert that gender equality was part of male interests, and so through intensified releases of content highlighting gender-disaggregated statistics, mind-bending facts, and human rights-centric viewpoints, we were able to draw increased awareness of the harmful consequences of gender stereotypes and inequality for both men and women.

-Once public opinions started to form, we reinforced the pro gender equality arguments and public discourse by purposefully proliferating the diversity of voices and opinions supporting the new narratives.
-At the final stage, we promoted stories highlighting positive and non-stereotypical stories of women who have achieved the ultimate level of participation in the labor market.
+Once public opinions started to form, we reinforced the pro-gender equality arguments and public discourse by purposefully proliferating the diversity of voices and opinions supporting the new narratives.
+At the final stage, we promoted stories highlighting positive and non-stereotypical stories of women who have achieved the ultimate level of participation in the labour market.

 ‘Respect Has No Gender’ campaign has been a one-of-a-kind effort that truly achieved a broad scale of civic engagements.